 For this reason, they do not have to make VAT returns, as they are paying the equivalence surcharge.

-– Form: 309.
-It is submitted only if you make intra-community acquisitions or with an investment of the taxpayer or transfer of real estate related to the activity.
+> Form: 309.
+You have to submit it only if you make intra-community acquisitions or with an investment of the taxpayer or transfer of real estate related to the activity.

-Keep received invoices books if activities are carried out in different regimes.
+– Keep received invoices books if you carry out activities in different regimes.

 4.2 Special regime for agriculture, livestock and fisheries (REAG and P)

-– This regime is “full exemption”, not having to impact, liquidate or enter VAT for products sold.
-On the other hand, it is possible to recover the VAT supported in the acquisitions through the agricultural compensation mechanism.
+> This regime is “full exemption”, not having to impact, liquidate or enter VAT for sold products.
+On the other hand, you can recover the VAT supported in the acquisitions through the agricultural compensation mechanism.

-– If products are delivered to entrepreneurs with another VAT regime, compensation may be collected, as in intra-community deliveries.
+> If you deliver products to entrepreneurs with another VAT regime, you can obtain compensation, as in intra-community deliveries.
 The compensation is:

 4.3 Intra-community operations

-– To whom does it apply: those who carry out operations (deliveries of goods or services) with other member states of the European Union.
+> To whom does it apply: if you carry out operations (deliveries of goods or services) with other member states of the European Union.

-– It is necessary to obtain a VAT number: It is obtained by requesting the registration in the Registry of intra-community operators through the form 036.
-It consists of the NIFor NIE preceded by the letters “ES”.
+> It is necessary to obtain a VAT number: You can obtain it by requesting the registration in the Registry of intra-community operators through the form 036.
+It consists of the NIF or NIE preceded by the letters “ES”.

-Monthly period: is the general period.
-It is submitted from 1-20 of the following month.
+– Monthly period: is the general period.
+You must submit it from 1-20 of the following month.
 It has no annual summary.

-If it is usually presented quarterly, but at the second month of the quarter (February, May, August or November) the amount to be consigned is greater than the € 50,000 named above, the bimonthly declaration will be made.
+– Suppose you usually submit it quarterly, but in the second month of the quarter (February, May, August or November) the amount is greater than € 50.000.
+In that case, you have to make the bimonthly declaration.
 In this case, the declarations will be submitted until the 20th of the following month, (March, June, September or December) for those two months and will continue to be submitted monthly.